dilbertron2/Cosmetic-Disabler/README.md

 ## What does this program do?
 The Cosmetic Disabler allows you to disable cosmetics of your choice, stopping them from rendering in-game, while leaving every other cosmetic unaffected.

-It will ***dynamically update*** with Team Fortress 2 and should not need to be updated after updates to detect new cosmetics.
+It will ***dynamically update*** with Team Fortress 2 and should not need to be updated after seasonal updates to detect new cosmetics.
 ## How do I use it?

 ### Windows
 Download the latest release and run 'Cosmetic Disabler.exe' to start the program.
-On first time start-up you will have to provide your 'Team Fortress 2' directory.
+On first time start-up you will have to provide your 'Team Fortress 2' directory if the program can't auto-detect.
 Once the directory is selected the program will load every cosmetic in TF2 into a list.

 ### Linux